 The statistical accident scenario and consequence analysis set forth in previous sections resulted in a set of up to 1,000,000 hypothetical incidents for each material appearing in Tables 1 and 3 referenced above.
-This set of incidents accounts for variability in container type, incident type, accident severity (i.e., release amount), location, time of day, time of year, and meteorology.
-Each of these scenarios was evaluated using detailed emission rate and atmospheric dispersion models to calculate downwind chemical concentration footprints, with the safe distance for each incident defined as the distance downwind from the source at which the chemical concentration falls below the health protection criteria.
+This set of incidents accounts for variability in container type, incident type, release amount (typically based on container type, accident severity, and chemical properties), location, time of day, time of year, and meteorology.
+Each of these scenarios was evaluated using detailed emission rates and atmospheric dispersion models to calculate downwind chemical concentration footprints, with the safe distance for each incident defined as the distance downwind from the source at which the chemical concentration falls below the health protection criteria.
 The safe distance estimates for the entire set of hypothetical incidents considered in the analysis provide a safe distance distribution that corresponds to a wide spectrum of potential transportation-related releases.

-In the final step of the analysis, these incidents are categorized according to whether they occur during the day or during the night and whether they involve small ( $\leq$ 55 gal) or large (>55 gal) spills for presentation in Table 1.
+In the final step of the analysis, these incidents are categorized according to whether they occur during the day or the night and whether they involve small ( $\leq$ 55 gal) or large (>55 gal) spills for presentation in Table 1.
 In Table 3, they are further organized by container type and wind speed range for six widely transported TIH materials.
-We discuss each of these below.